-Securities issued by FEI are rated by DBRS Morningstar and Moody's.
-FEI paid each of these agencies a maintenance fee to provide ratings during 2020 and 2019, but did not pay for or receive any other services from the agencies during those years.
+Securities issued by FEI in the form of unsecured debentures are rated by DBRS Morningstar and Moody's.
+FEI paid each of these agencies a maintenance fee to provide ratings during 2021 and 2020, but did not pay for or receive any other services from the agencies during those years.
 The ratings assigned to securities issued by FEI are reviewed by these agencies on an ongoing basis.
 Credit ratings are intended to provide investors with an independent measure of credit quality of an issue of securities.
 DBRS Morningstar rates debt instruments by rating categories ranging from AAA which represents the highest quality of securities, to D which represents the lowest quality of securities rated.
 Moody's rates debt instruments by rating categories ranging from Aaa which represents the highest quality of securities to C which represents the lowest quality of securities.